lvkaszus/asklvkaszus/documentation/API/Administrator.md

 4. If no subscription exists, creates a new subscription in the database.
 5. If the total number of subscriptions exceeds 25, removes the oldest subscription.
 6. Commits changes to the database and returns the appropriate success message.
-7. In case of an error, logs the error and returns a failure response.
+7. In case of an error, returns a failure response.

 ### Toggle Visibility of All Questions